A Little More About Me

 I explored public lands before I knew what they really were; in Michigan we just called it state land and it never resonated with me that they were open to all.
 I visited my first National Lakeshore as a teenager and didn't quite grasp what that meant in terms of protection and designation.
 In college, I saw the Redwoods and Death Valley and was hooked on the idea of public lands and truly began to understand the importance and purpose behind designating and protecting these areas.
 Today, I fight the good fight to ensure public lands are available to ALL, properly funded, and preserved for future generations.

-As of January 2018 I'm an ambassador for Gear Forward.
-I am an advocate for getting people of all backgrounds outside and Gear Forward is a shining example of how to do that.
 Gear Forward takes used gear, new gear, money, and volunteer hours and gets gear to kids that couldn't otherwise afford it.
-If you know of any kids, or group of kids (scouts, youth groups etc), that need gear but can't quite afford it, contact me and I'll see what I can do.
+If you know of any kids, or group of kids (scouts, youth groups etc), that need gear but can't quite afford it.
 Go check them out and if you have gear or money you want to donate, there are links on the website. www.gearforward.org

 A Little More Personal